Women's soccer in Canada: Club soccer

 In 2025, the Northern Super League played its first season.
 It was the first professional women's league in Canada and the first national league, with six teams from across the country.
-There are four regional pro-am leagues: League1 Ontario, Ligue1 Québec, League1 Alberta, and League1 British Columbia.
-League1 Ontario was the first to debut, in 2015.
+There are five regional pro-am leagues: Ontario Premier League, Ligue1 Québec, Alberta Premier League, Prairies Premier League, and British Columbia Premier League.
+The Ontario Premier League was the first to debut, in 2015.

 From 2013 to 2021, some Canadian national team players had their salaries partially paid by the CSA and other federal government athlete funding programs to play in the National Women's Soccer League in the United States.
 The exact proportion of salaries paid by the CSA was negotiated with NWSL teams.
 Unsubsidized Canadian players could also play in the league as part of the international quota while others play in Europe.
 Canadian players play in the NWSL although all franchises are located in the U.S.; no Canadian franchises play in this U.S.-based league.
 Financial remuneration varies in the NWSL; the four-month-long league is new as of 2013 and salaries for unsubsidized players are not high enough to support them without other outside income.